 2) Your website has too many plugins.
 Plugins are great for bringing new functionality and features to your website, but chances are if your website is sluggish, plug-ins are to blame.
 The more plugins your website has, the more work it has to do to load.
 Poorly coded or outdated plugins can slow down website performance dramatically as well.

 This can be easily fixed by evaluating your current plugins and removing those that duplicate functionality, are out of date or are no longer used.
-A great tool for analyzing the performance of individual plugins is — you got it! — another plugin called the P3 (fastest WordPress hosting).
+A great tool for analyzing the performance of individual plugins is — you got it! — another plugin called the P3 (download here).

 4) You’re using the wrong hosting provider or package.
 If you’ve resolved issues with your plugins and caching, your website host might be to blame.
 On a typical shared hosting account you might be sharing server space with dozens (or even hundreds) of other companies (who are experiencing the same issue, by the way; the speed of your website is affected by the number of people using that server).
 If that “unlimited” account isn’t meeting your needs, it might be time to consider upgrading to a managed WordPress hosting provider, or dedicated hosting where you alone have access to the server, or a VPS (Virtual Private Server), a physical computer partitioned into multiple servers each running its own operating system.
 Research the fastest WordPress hosting options and utilize Dotcom-Monitor to monitor the performance of your host.

 Avoiding these four pitfalls can increase WordPress site speeds significantly, allowing businesses to improve their SEO and keep their customers happy and coming back again and again.How much did you improve your site load time by?
 Do you have other tips to speed up a slow WordPress website?
 Share in the comments below!